Undergraduate applications and offers

 Assessment criteria

-• For Music pathways an audition and interview in addition to Academic Results from Year 11 and Year 12 at the time of submitting an application
+• For University of Sydney Music pathways, an audition and interview in addition to Academic Results from Year 11 and Year 12 at the time of submitting an application

-• For Visual Arts pathway submission of a portfolio of work in addition to Academic Results from Year 11 and Year 12 at the time of submitting an application.
+• For University of Sydney Visual Arts pathway, submission of a portfolio of work in addition to Academic Results from Year 11 and Year 12 at the time of submitting an application.
 Predicted ATAR scores will be obtained by the Sydney College of Arts through UAC for students sitting the HSC or they must be submitted directly if a student is an interstate applicant.

 Early Admission